Virtual-Lab/Guisynth/README.md

-The file Cloudsynth3.scd is for Cloudspeakers which are in the same network [see http://cloudspeaker.zhdk.ch](http://cloudspeaker.zhdk.ch)
+The file Cloudsynth3.scd is for Cloudspeakers which are in the same network see: (http://cloudspeaker.zhdk.ch)

 a folder "sounds" should be created and filled with soundfiles (wav-files).
 The sounds are loaded in the moduls: granulator1, granulator2, sampler ...